Third-Party Validation and Verification

 All project data must be verified by a third-party before the OCP issues credits.
 Data can be verified in two ways:

 1. Per Issuance: manually verified by a VVB / auditor every time data is submitted.
 This will be in tandem with validation if projects only have one issuance.
 The same VVB / auditor can perform subsequent data verification.
+Projects must issue at least annually, although they can issue more frequently.
+If more than 1 year has passed since the last issuance, the project must be re-proposed.

 2. Pre-Verified dMRV Process: the process & dMRV partner is pre-verified during project approval by the Project Validator.
 Future data is then received directly from the dMRV partner and after an additional check by the OCP, credits get issued immediately.